PauliusMacernis/ideas/README.md

 * Versus.
 The sentence is posted and you could pick to support it or not.
 * Public company as a an alternative/ new government (mirroring the real one)
 * Software that generates a question out of a statement / questions out of statements
 * E-shop with no price tags.
-You name get the price before the payment only.
+You get the price before the payment only.
 * Projects of my neighborhood (x km around) – neighbors’ calls for an action.
 * The website where you could ask for motivation for doing something
 * Website where you could ask for ideas for your company